 ‘But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and a sword comes and takes a person from them, he is taken away in his iniquity; but his blood I will require from the watchman’s hand,’ (Ezekiel 33:6).

 This section on preachers and teachers is a sad necessity.
 Some will say it amounts to a witch hunt for only the negative in people who don't agree with CARM's particular brand of Christianity.
-While we cannot control people's opinions - and have no desire to do so - we do request that those who resent CARM's examination of people simply check out what is said against Scripture.
+Others will see it for what we intended it to be: an examination of preachers and teachers as compared to Scripture.

 "A little leaven leavens the whole lump of dough," (Gal.
 5:9).

 It takes very little poison to harm someone.
 A few drops of arsenic added to a drink can kill, even though the majority of the drink is fine.
 So too with false teaching.
 It isn't the majority of the good stuff that that is a concern.
 It is the small amount of error.
 Some error does not affect one's salvation, but others do.